Our Story

 Grant Ingersoll

-Leads all aspects of tech for workplacely.
+Helped build the infrastructure for machine learning and structure of the SaaS.
 Ex-CTO of Wikimedia Foundation, the non profit supporting open knowledge projects like Wikipedia and Wikidata.
 Co-founder and ex CTO of Lucidworks.

 Grant Ingersoll